toggenation/pi-xclock/README.md

 ```

-I wanted a splash screen that uses 80% of the vertical height so 1080 * 0.8 = 864 so resized the png splash image I had with Gimp to 860x860 and upload to the Pi
+I wanted a splash screen that uses approximately 80% of the vertical height
+so 1080 * 0.8 = 864 so resized the square PNG splash image I had with Gimp
+to 800x800 and upload to the Pi

+800 allows some room so the service start messages on the boot don't look like
+they are colliding with the splash image

 ```sh